jinschoi/simplify3d-docs/index.md

 ### Prepare Your Gcode and Print

 Once you have one or more profiles assigned to your models, click the Prepare button to generate your gcode.
+If you have added more than one process, a dialog will appear asking you which processes you wish to apply.
+Usually you will Select All.
+There is also a choice of **Printing Mode**. _Continuous printing_ will print all the processes layer by layer, as if it were one large object with disconnected components. _Sequential printing_ will work on one process until the _Max height clearance_ you specify is reached, then move to the next object and print that to the same height, and so on.

-Then open up the [Machine Control Panel](#mcp) and enter the G-Code Library tab.
+Open up the [Machine Control Panel](#machine-control-panel) and enter the G-Code Library tab.
 Select the topmost item in your library, and Run Selected G-Code.

 [1]:http://reprap.org/wiki/Triffid_Hunter%27s_Calibration_Guide#Slicer_settings
 [2]:http://reprap.org/wiki/Triffid_Hunter%27s_Calibration_Guide#Nozzle_Temperature